FunwayHQ/Find-HijackDLL/README.md

 Found a commonly hijacked DLL that's not in the list?
 A service that frequently has writable directories?
 Open a PR or issue.

+## Disclaimer

+This tool is provided for **authorized security testing and defensive auditing purposes only**.
+Usage of Find-DLLHijack for attacking systems without prior mutual consent is illegal.
+The author and Funway Interactive assume no liability and are not responsible for any misuse or damage caused by this tool.
+It is the end user's responsibility to comply with all applicable local, state, federal, and international laws.
+Only use this tool on systems you own or have explicit written authorization to test.

 ## License

 MIT